serenorg/serendb/docs/authentication.md

 "admin": Provides access to the control plane and admin APIs of the storage controller.

 ### CLI
-CLI generates a key pair during call to `neon_local init` with the following commands:
+CLI generates a key pair during call to `serendb_local init` with the following commands:

 ```bash
 openssl genpkey -algorithm ed25519 -out auth_private_key.pem